BoscoDomingo/SpotifyMatcher/README.md

 ## Getting your username and playlist ids
 ### Username
 Open Spotify on PC, go to your user profile and click the 3 dots.
 Click share and "Copy Spotify URI".
-You can use that directly, or remove the `spotify:user:`.
-Doesn't matter
+Paste and remove the `spotify:user:`

 ![](https://imgur.com/TS6ZZlV.png)

-You can also copy your user link and just take the stuff after `/user` but before the `?`
+You can also copy your profile link and just take the stuff after `/user` but before the `?`

 ### Playlist id
 We recommend you don't actually use a playlist id and rather leave it blank so the program creates one for you automatically, but if you insist, simply open the playlist, click the 3 dots > Share > Copy Spotify URI.
-As with the username, you can (and frankly we suggest you do) remove the `spotify:playlist:`.
+As with the username, remove the `spotify:playlist:`.

-As with the username, you can simply copy the palylist link and just take the final string of numbers and letters.
+Alternatively, you can simply copy the playlist link and just take the final string of numbers and letters.
 Same thing.